dereuromark/cakephp-tools/docs/Behavior/Encryption.md

 ## Recommendations

 * Please do not use encryption if you don't need it!
 Password authentication for user login should always be implemented via hashing, not encryption.
-* It is recommended to use a separate encryption key compared to your `Secruity.salt` value.
+* It is recommended to use a separate encryption key compared to your `Security.salt` value.